Natasha Howard

+Professional career

-WNBA career
+WNBA

-Howard was selected 5th overall by the Indiana Fever in the 2014 WNBA Draft.
+Howard was selected 5th overall by the Indiana Fever in the 2014 WNBA draft.
 Howard started off the 2014 season hot scoring 16 points and 21 points in her first two games as a professional.
 The 21 point performance was a career high in points.
-After her rookie season in Indiana, Howard averaged 7.0 points and 3.1 rebounds.
+Howard averaged 7.0 points and 3.1 rebounds per game in her rookie season in Indiana.

 During her second season with Indiana, Howard regressed in both points and rebounding, averaging 4.2 points and 2.6 rebounds.
 The only times that Howard scored in double figures were an August 4 loss to the Chicago Sky, when she scored 13 points, and on a September 1 win against the Connecticut Sun, when she scored 10 points.
 During her second season, the Fever reached the WNBA Finals, where they faced off against the Minnesota Lynx.
-The Fever ultimately lost the series 3–2, but Howard didn't miss a single shot throughout the entire Finals, going 8 for 8 from the floor in five games.
+The Fever ultimately lost the series 3–2, but Howard didn't miss a single shot throughout the entire Finals, going 8 for 8 from the floor in five games and 3 for 3 free throws.

 On February 2, 2016, the Fever traded Howard to the Minnesota Lynx in a sign-and-trade deal to acquire Devereaux Peters.

 During her first season with the Lynx, Howard was part of the post rotation that included Sylvia Fowles, Rebekkah Brunson, and Janel McCarville.
 She became a key contributor off the bench for the Lynx the entire season.
 In her first game against Indiana since the trade, Howard scored 11 points, on 5–5 shooting, and grabbed 3 rebounds.
 She matched her career high of 21 points in a July 2 win against the San Antonio Stars.
-Howard, once again, reached the WNBA Finals for the 2nd consecutive season, although she fell short once again falling to the Los Angeles Sparks 3–2.
+Howard, once again, reached the WNBA Finals for a 2nd consecutive season, although the Lynx fell to the Los Angeles Sparks 3 games to 2.

 In her second season with the Lynx, Howard continued with her bench role, contributing with her scoring and rebounding, helping the Lynx back to championship contention.
-The Lynx made it back to the Finals, making it Howard's third appearance in the finals.
-This time in a finals rematch against the Sparks, the Lynx won in five games, earning Howard her first championship.
+The Lynx returned to the Finals, making it Howard's third appearance in the finals.
+This time, in a finals rematch against the Sparks, the Lynx won 3 games to 2, earning Howard her first championship.